 Some medical professionals who read this blog might even scoff at the question.
 “Stimming?
 That’s something that you guys made up, like some of the other stuff you say about autism.”
-It’s as if sensory processing disorders aren’t real, ’cause the AAP decreed it so.
+It’s as if sensory processing issues aren’t real, ’cause the AAP decreed it so.

 Regarding the term ‘stimming’, critics might have a point.
 Even wikipedia only provides a brief explanation.
 Let’s take a look at what it is, how it might be addressed, and what the prognosis is for this sometimes-annoying sign that so often identifies abnormalities in the movement domain (the others being social and speech).
 For many parents, such behaviors represent a sign that their child looks different when playing in the park, or that they may be bullied as they get older.
 It is a key symptom for inclusion in the proposed 2015 criteria change (pictured).